omegasenior/topbiketoursportugal/content/pages/home/index.en.md

 Bike tours packages are offered both in self guided or guided bike tours, where mechanical assistance will always be guaranteed.
 Four star hotels, rural houses or farms will be booked for you..
 You don't have to carry more than you need, since your luggage is transported, every day, from one hotel to the other, during the entirety of your [Portugal bike tour](https://topbiketoursportugal.com/bike-tours-in-portugal).
 Van support is mostly offered in guided bike tours, where you can find water and snacks for the day.

 Safety is our number one priority and we will always be nearby to help you on your next cycling tour.
+24/7 phone support available for any eventuality.

 We choose the best restaurants and hotels for your needs.
 Lunch and dinner, even if not included in our guided packages, will still be organized for your group.